Governorship of Sarah Palin: Predator control

-Clean Water
+Clean Water Act

 Palin expressed her personal opinion as a private citizen against State Ballot Measure Four, known as Alaska's Clean Water Act, a week prior to a statewide election held August 26, 2008.
 Conflict among commercial fishing and environmental interests versus mining interests in Alaska's Bristol Bay prompted the ballot petition.
 Measure Four was defeated at the polls by 57% of Alaskan voters.
 Anglo-American Mining Company is seeking to develop a gold and copper mine within proximity to Bristol Bay that could pollute the Bay's headwaters.
 The initiative was to prevent waste materials from large-scale mining operations from seeping into salmon watersheds.
 Such development could threaten the spawning grounds for the largest remaining wild salmon run.
 Experts say the mine could yield more than $300 billion in metals and hundreds of jobs.
 The commercial fishing from salmon at Bristol supplies $300 million per year to the Alaskan economy in its present environmental state and a feature of the state's heritage.
 Opponents pointed to existing state and federal environmental laws that already achieve the same health and wildlife protections requested under Measure Four.
 They also claim that the Measure as written was open to interpretation which could drive stricter environmental standards that shut down all new, large metallurgic mines in Alaska.
 Despite this potential redundancy, there are claims that the enforcement of mining industry environmental regulations in Alaska and nationwide are imperfect and pollution outside acceptable limits periodically occurs at existing sites to varying degrees.
 Also, the downside risk of an environmental accident at the proposed Anglo-American site could permanently decrease fishing activity at Bristol.